 Our condensed consolidated financial statements include the financial position and results of operations of Omeros and our wholly owned subsidiaries.
 All inter-company transactions have been eliminated.
-The accompanying condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
+The accompanying condensed consolidated financial statements reflect all adjustments, consisting of normal recurring adjustments and non-recurring adjustments, considered necessary for the fair presentation of such information.
+Our financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP").